 The basic theory of flying from range to range was straightforward: as a pilot crossed the country, he (which was nearly always the case in that era) would fly the outbound leg of one station out to its maximum range of 50 to 100 miles then tune the inbound leg of the next station.
 The pilot would often need to fly a different heading from the actual airway to compensate for crosswind but the reference to the beam would assure the plane maintained a direct course.
 Fan markers would provide milestones to check progress against.
 The pilot would constantly have to adjust the headset volume as a station grew closer and louder, typically needing to lower the volume significantly just before the crossing.
 Suddenly, the volume would die off as the cone of silence was reached and, in many cases, a high-pitched Z marker confirmed passage.
 The signals would resume and fade again until the next range was tuned.
 Along the way, the pilot would receive regular updates of the weather ahead, and if equipped, could communicate with air traffic control.
 It worked well under optimal conditions but, as with any first-generation technology, there were many limitations:

 Despite all these faults, the system was simple, cheap and it worked.
 For the first time, aircraft could reliably navigate without having any contact with the ground.
-Not too dissimilar from modern standards, holding patterns and instrument approaches were developed that allowed pilots to land at airports with low cloud ceilings.
+Not too dissimilar from modern standards, instrument approaches and holds were developed that allowed pilots to land at airports with low cloud ceilings and to be delayed, if needed, by air traffic control.
 In short, this system ensured that weather simply wasn’t a factor and regularly scheduled airline service could be established regardless the conditions.
 This is one of the main technologies that allowed the arrival of that Golden Age of Travel.
 But as always, technology was ever evolving...